Great and Healthy Afternoon Snacks are Here!

-We don’t really have the exact measurements we use for the recipe – we usually just end up eyeballing it.
-But we’ll try to write it down for you and then give you the full recipe soon!
-It’s pretty easy to make.
+We actually just published the recipe for our buckwheat banana pancakes – it’s pretty easy to make.
 We basically just mix buckwheat flour, two ripe bananas (or one big one), some almond milk, and sometimes some xylitol (as a sugar substitute).

 If you want your pancakes to rise, you can also add some baking soda.
 Then just pan fry it and enjoy the pancakes with some fruit or pure maple syrup as toppings.
 Try to avoid maple syrup with added sugar!

 Recently, Lisa has been getting more into eating yogurt again.
 Sometimes it is coconut yogurt but other times it is normal cow milk yogurt.
 We just make sure we get whole fat yogurt that is all natural without any added coloring or sugar.

 We like to make this healthy afternoon snack when we don’t have a lot of time since it is super quick to make.
 We usually just put a few spoonfuls of yogurt into a bowl, cut up half an apple per bowl and then add some additional items depending on what we feel like.